The Hypocrites (1923 film)

 The Hypocrites (Farizeëers) is a 1923 British-Dutch silent drama film directed by Charles Giblyn, based on The Hypocrites, a 1906 play by Henry Arthur Jones.
 The plot concerns the hypocrisy of a squire who tries to make his son deny he fathered a village girl's child, and instead marry an heiress.
 Jones' play which had already been filmed as The Morals of Weybury (1916) directed by George Loane Tucker with Elisabeth Risdon.
-The writing credit of this movie goes to Henry Arthur Jones (play) and Eliot Stannard (writer).
+The writing credit for this movie goes to Henry Arthur Jones (play) and Eliot Stannard (writer).